Too many islands, too little time! Thailand alone has more than its

 A series of black volcanic rocks jut out of the snow-white sand on the

-- Ko Kho Khao Just
+island's eastern beach - Ko Kho Khao

 a ten minute boat ride from the Takua Pa area of Phang Nga province, Ko